MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 def get_plugin_instance(self, plugin_id: str) -> Optional[Any]
 ```

-Return the [entrypoint](../basic.html#entrypoint) module instance of the
+Return the [entrypoint](../basic.md#entrypoint) module instance of the
-specific plugin, or None if the plugin doesn\'t exist
+specific plugin, or None if the plugin doesn't exist

-If the target plugin is a [solo
-plugin](../plugin_format.html#solo-plugin) and it needs to react to
+If the target plugin is a [solo plugin](../plugin_format.md#solo-plugin) and it needs to react to
-events from MCDR, it\'s quite important to use this instead of manually
+events from MCDR, it's quite important to use this instead of manually
-import the plugin you want, since it\'s the only way to make your plugin
+import the plugin you want, since it's the only way to make your plugin
 be able to access the same plugin instance to MCDR

 Parameter *plugin_id*: The plugin id of the plugin you want